shupershuff/Diablo2RLoader/README.md

 **Q:** Will you implement a feature to skip intro videos when launching?<br>
 **A:** Could I?
 Yes, this is implemented in my [Single Player launcher](https://github.com/shupershuff/D2rSPLoader).
 Will I?
 No as this requires modifying game files (video files really).
 Whilst the script can cater for mods you want to use, I don't want this script directly modifying any game files, even something as innocent as intro videos.
 If skipping intro is of interest to you, you can look at the [introskip mod](https://www.nexusmods.com/diablo2resurrected/mods/194).

 **Q:** I'm getting an error says "You have not been online in the last 30 days.
-Please start the game while online to check for any login agreements".
+Please start the game while online to check for any login agreements".<br>
 **A:** As the error suggests, try logging in from the battle.net client.
 If issues persist, use Google as there are dozens of threads where people have had this issue due to other reasons (eg firewall).

 **Q:** Is this Script against ToS?<br>